ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 ---
 description: >-
-  The purpose of this note is to help developers to upgrade their liana from v7 to v8.
+  The purpose of this note is to help developers to upgrade their agent from v7 to v8.
 Please read carefully and integrate the following breaking changes to ensure a smooth update.​
 ---